 - Luff line double wrapped in graduated cloth strips.
 Rings for the three reefs sewn to both sides of the luff and thus always to be hung up to windward.

 - Leech aft quarter of the sail doubled up to over the third reef with 7 ounces of cloth.
 Reefs reinforced with a layer of 8.3 ounce Vectron cloth with the threads in the main tension direction.
 Above this, fanned doubles for the reefing eyes.

 - Sail battens at the top two times continuous, 1.50 and 2.60 m long.
 Below, three battens 1.50 to 1.90 m long

-- Two mast cars Rutgerson pressure slides for the continuous battens.
-New switch from Seldén to accommodate the sliders in the mast track and for smooth setting.
+- Rutgerson pressure mast cars for the two continuous battens.
+New Seldén switch to accommodate the sliders in the mast track and smooth up and down.

 - Sailmaker Arnd Deutsch, Teerhofsinsel, Bad Schwartau near Lübeck